CYBAVO/API_CLIENT/README.md

 		}
 		```

+#### Transactions information in the latest irreversible block
-#### Query detailed information of transactions in the latest irreversible block and block height
+##### Query detailed information of transactions in the latest irreversible block and block height
 - **GET** /v1/eos/block/latest\_irreversible
 	- Response

 		``` json
 		{